Enso21/Stories/docs/markdown/the-questionnaire.md

 78. Fruit box or memory camera?
 (Huy and Charlotte)
 79. You're given a poke bowl.
 Do you stir before eating?
 (Soon Jae)
 80. Would you rather die today or live forever.
 (Cameron)
+81. If you were a pizza, what kind would you be?
+(Jenny C.)